SapphireLab/Sapphire-TTS-Collection/Surveys/2024.11.15_WavChat_60P/Sec.04.md

 [IntrinsicVoice [248]](../../Models/SpeechLM/2024.10.09_IntrinsicVoice.md) introduces a novel GroupModel that predicts a group of speech tokens in one step based on global context embeddings.
 [SyncLLM [203]](../../Models/SpeechLM/2024.09.23_SyncLLM.md) predicts interleaved chunks of token sequences at each time step, allowing the model to handle all conversational cues such as backchannels, overlaps, interruptions, etc.

-## 4.4·Discussions about Training Paradigm in Spoken Dialogue Models
+## 4.4·Discussions about Training Paradigm in Spoken Dialogue Models: 讨论

-### 4.4.1·Text and Speech Modality Alignment
+### 4.4.1·Text and Speech Modality Alignment: 文本和语音模态对齐

 In spoken dialogue systems, the alignment between speech and text modalities is a crucial stage.
 To preserve the textual intelligence of large language models (LLMs) as much as possible, nearly all current methodologies ([SpeechGPT [242]](../../Models/SpeechLM/2023.05.18_SpeechGPT.md); [PSLM [154]](../../Models/SpeechLM/2024.06.18_PSLM.md); [LLaMA-Omni [57]](../../Models/SpeechLM/2024.09.10_LLaMA-Omni.md); [Mini-Omni [222]](../../Models/SpeechLM/2024.08.27_Mini-Omni.md); [Mini-Omni2 [223]](../../Models/SpeechLM/2024.10.15_Mini-Omni2.md); [Moshi [44]](../../Models/SpeechLM/2024.09.17_Moshi.md); [OmniFlatten [246]](../../Models/SpeechLM/2024.10.23_OmniFlatten.md)) incorporate a post-training phase utilizing speech-text paired data when developing spoken dialogue models.